Introduction of Dalwai committee

 Who is Dr.Ashok Dalwai?

-Ashok dalwai, CEO, Dalwai committee (farmer’s income doubling committee) represented a report on farmer’s doubling income by 2022.
+Ashok dalwai, CEO of, Dalwai committee (farmer’s income doubling committee) represented a report on farmer’s doubling income by 2022.

 What is Doubling Farmers Income?

-When dalwai committee reports & suggestion came out, suggested reforms, measurement & strategy that need to achieve the goal of DFI.
+When dalwai committee reports & suggestion came out, suggested reforms, measurement & strategies that need to achieve the goal of DFI.